We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Behavioral pattern symptoms

-People with autism often have repetitive behavior patterns that are hard to break.
+Autistic people often have repetitive behavior patterns that are hard to break.

-Some of these patterns include:
+Some of these patterns

 - performing repetitive movements, such as rocking back and forth